 But enough about that.
 Even if none of that was there, I’d really love the artwork regardless.
 I consistently find it difficult to describe what I like about this style.
 The classic hair strands on the forehead (male and female), the highly expressive eyebrow placements and shapes, the hair that defies the laws of physics and hair, the decayed coloring (I’ve discussed this a lot in other reviews about ‘90s anime), the cinematography that’s just a little different than what’s used in more modern anime, lots of things, little things like these.
 They’re beautiful in an anime way, as only anime can be, and that’s what makes anime artwork so great in the first place.
 It’s evocative just by looking at it, ecchi aside.
 I love it.

 Six episodes account for this entire story.
 Each follows a very similar pattern.
 Do you remember it?
 Kintaro arrives in a new town and usually encounters some sensually overwhelming female.
 Sometimes he’ll follow her and so apply for work where she works (creepy but we get it).
 Sometimes he just conveniently ends up working at the same place they work or live or whatever.
 Either way, he gets very involved in their personal lives or business situations very quickly.
 From there, he usually makes a nuisance of himself as he tries to learn the ins and outs of his new work and contribute how he can.
 Mostly he makes scribbles in his notebook, learning any and every thing he can.
+And you haven’t laughed until you’ve heard Kintaro mutter “How educational!” to himself as he scribbles in his notebook!
 The notes we see usually accompany a voluptuous sketch of the woman of the day, but that aside.
 He usually ends up cleaning a toilet somewhere along the way as well, and inevitably is interrupted by said female at the moment he’s crouching over and embracing said toilet.
 But eventually he plays his true role.
 He intervenes when disaster strikes or manages to right a difficult situation for the lady du jour.
 The animosity the lady has for him evaporates, and then he moves on in life to repeat this sequence of events in the next episode.

 At this rate, you can understand the limited number of episodes.
 What if there were 24 of these?
 For one thing, that’s a lot of women, and we’re kind of crossing the harem line already with the growing number of ladies in these six episodes.
 But also, the repetitious nature of each episode would wear on us.
 By episode 4 I was getting to the stage where I’d just laugh as I recognized a familiar sequence of events, and as funny as it is, if this had gone on to a fifteenth episode or something I think I would’ve lost interest.
 There’s only so many boobs a man can save.